 This standard should be applied widely in the country for indicating the capacity of milk production of milch cattle on a scientific basis and better assessment of collective yields of large herds.
 This standard is applicable to cattle of normal lactation period.

-This standard was originally published in 1972, in this revision a significant reference is taken from “Guidelines for dairy cattle milk recording” of International Committee for Animal Recording (ICAR) where the following major changes have been made:
+This standard was originally published in 1972, in this revision a significant reference is taken from ‘Guidelines for dairy cattle milk recording’ of International Committee for Animal Recording (ICAR) where the following major changes have been done:

-a) The scope has been expanded to include SNF and protein in the standard;
+The scope has been expanded to include SNF and protein in the standard;

-b) The operational year method has been removed; and
+The operational year method has been removed; and

-c) Frequency of milk recording has been modified where the limits for time interval between two successive recordings have been changed.
+Frequency of milk recording has been modified where the limits for time interval between two successive recordings have been changed.

+(Continued on third cover)

+(Continued from second cover)

 The composition of the Committee responsible for the revision of this standard is given in Annex C.

 For the purpose of deciding whether a particular requirement of this standard is complied with, the final value observed or calculated, expressing the result of a test or analysis, shall be rounded off in accordance with IS 2 : 2022 ‘Rules for rounding off numerical values (second revision)’.
 The number of significant places retained in the rounded off value should be the same as that of the specified value in this standard.